-Hotels worldwide process vast amount of personal data being one of the most vulnerable industries.
-It is no surprise that the industry accounted for the second largest share of security breaches (Verizon 2016 Data Breach Investigations).
+Hotels worldwide process vast amounts of personal data being one of the most vulnerable industries.
+It is no surprise that the industry accounted for the second-largest share of security breaches (Verizon 2016 Data Breach Investigations).

 Website cookies and third-party booking engines

 Hotels using third-party booking engines are additionally exposed.
-Under GDPR, for example, a hotel will be held accountable for the data they recieve from third-party, e.g. online travel aggregators or external booking engine.
+Under GDPR, for example, a hotel will be held accountable for the data they receive from third-party, e.g. online travel aggregators or external booking engines.
 These tools and sites often share personal data, such as name and email, which need to be communicated to the end-users together with adequate controls enabled for the visitor.
 GDPR identifies organizations by category – data controllers or data processors.
 An entity can be one or the other, but it can also be both.
-This ultimatly depends on the setup the hotel uses.
+This ultimately depends on the setup the hotel uses.

 Booking engines and other solutions often rely on cookies to provide detailed information about visitors, their inquiries and what rooms they have searched for.
 Hotels need to provide adequate controls and mechanisms in place, which allow visitors to be in control of their own personal data and how they are being tracked for the hotel to stay compliant with GDPR.